 - Eating contaminated food

-It is also possible to contract cryptosporidiosis by touching your mouth after touching surfaces or objects that have been contaminated by the poop of an infected person or animal.
+It is also possible to contract cryptosporidiosis by touching your mouth after touching surfaces or objects contaminated by the poop of an infected person or animal.
 This is another reason why we should clean our hands with soap and water or antibacterial soap regularly when in public spaces.

 3. Symptoms of cryptosporidiosis appear 2-10 days after infection.